Will the IRS Collect and Seize My Home or Assets?

 Even if you’re able to work out a payment arrangement with the IRS, the IRS may still file a Federal Tax Lien, but it’s less likely the IRS will collect and seize your assets.
 The lien is a public notice to your creditors, and it is filed with a county government where you live, conduct business, or own property.
 It notifies the general public and your creditors that you have an unpaid tax debt and affects all current and future rights to property.

 Not only is a lien a matter of public record, but it also appears on your credit report and may harm your credit rating.
 If you try to sell property while a lien is in effect, the IRS has first dibs on the sales proceeds.
 A lien can also make it difficult to refinance a mortgage.
 Once the lien is filed, the IRS generally won’t release it until your balance, including penalties and interest, are paid in full.

 Step #3: Opportunity to request a hearing

-After the IRS files a lien and before they begin initiating levy action, you have a chance to request a hearing with the Office of Appeals.
+After the IRS files a lien and before they begin initiating levy action, where the IRS will collect and seize property and assets, you have a chance to request a hearing with the Office of Appeals.
 A Final Notice of Intent to Levy and Notice of Your Right to a Hearing may be personally delivered, left at your last known address, or sent by registered or certified mail.